 The death of Atatürk

-Atatürk died on November 10th 1938 in Dolmabahçe Palace in İstanbul.
+Atatürk died on November 10th 1938 in Dolmabahçe Palace in Istanbul.
 The clocks in the palace were all stopped at 09:05, the time that he died.
-The clocks outside of his room now are set to the actual time in Turkey, but the clock in the room in which he died still points to 09:05
+The clocks outside of his room now are set to the actual time in Türkiye, but the clock in the room in which he died still points to 09:05

 Atatürk is buried in the capital, Ankara, in his imposing mausoleum, Anıtkabir.

-His creation of modern Turkey and his contribution to the world have made Atatürk an historic figure of enduring influence.
+His creation of modern Türkiye and his contribution to the world has made Atatürk a historical figure of enduring influence.

 Sources: Atatürk by Andrew Mango/Mustafa Kemal Atatürk and the founding of the Turkish Republic